pjsip/pjproject_docs/docs/source/common/common_pjmedia.rst

   .. note::

-     For list of supported codecs, see :ref:`supported_codecs`.
+     For list of supported codecs, see :doc:`Supported codecs </overview/features_codec>`.

 SDP
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^